cbrunnkvist/LABAM/README.markdown

 LABAM / Live Ajax Browser App Monitors
 ======================================

 Monitors status of any website directly in the browser, and renders results in a big-screen / projector friendly manner.
 To put it another way, it is a poor mans / zero-infrastructure website checking system.
+Being both agent- & serverless, it can be deployed in a drop-in fashion behind a non-permissive firewall, or in an airgapped network environment.

 The status page consists of a grid representing monitored endpoints (URL:s) and the color coded representation of their reply:

 * green = ok
 * red = error